Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Central Limit Theorems for the Modified GUEs

 uniformly for all $x,y\in [-L,L]$.
-The sum in the r.h.s$.$ is the rescaled GUE correlation kernel (\ref{GUE_kernel}).
+The sum in the RHS is the rescaled GUE correlation kernel.
 By lemma~\ref{thm:lemma_perturbative}, to prove that the kernels $K_{\Psi,\alpha}^N$ and $K_0^N$ are asymptotically equivalent, it remains to show the latter satisfies the property $L^1B$.
 Taking $M=N$ in the approximation (\ref{sine_approximation}) implies that there exists a positive constant $C_L$ such that for any $0<\delta \le 1$,